 - Take the wheel to an tire/wheel center for balancing.

-Please Note: If you have a blow out or a flat dually food truck tire while on the road, have it towed to your commissary or regular over night parking location before working on your dually food truck tires.
+Please Note: If you have a blow out or a flat rear wheel on your food truck is on the road, have it towed to your commissary or regular over night parking location before working on your dually food truck wheels.